 - Move slowly into this stage.
-There's still more practice and learning to do. - At the start, you'll still get lots of advice from your supervising driver.
-As you progress you'll feel more like a solo driver and your supervising driver will be more like a passenger.
-This will vary depending on the type of driving you do. - If you need to go somewhere by car, ask to drive.
-It's up to your supervising driver to say 'yes', but it's worth asking for the practice. - There are still times when specific practice is good: - If you haven't done much wet weather driving and it rains, ask for some extra practice sessions. - If you haven't driven on a freeway or rural road, ask for a session to practise on this road type.
+There's still more practice and learning to do. - At the start, you'll still get lots of advice from your supervising driver. - As you progress you'll feel more like a solo driver and your supervising driver as you become more competent across all driving conditions.
+Towards the end of stage 4, your supervising driver should not need to help as much but this will vary depending on the type of driving you do.

+- If you need to go somewhere by car, ask to drive.
+It's up to your supervising driver to say 'yes', but it's worth asking for the practice. - There are still times when specific practice is good: - If you haven't done much wet weather driving and it rains, ask for some extra practice sessions. - If you haven't driven on a freeway or rural road, ask for a session to practise on this road type. - Gradually introduce distractions such as radio, but make sure you can keep your mind on driving.
+At first, only add distractions when you're driving in easier conditions.
+Once you can manage these in easier conditions, add them to more complicated trips - but stay in control.
+Make sure you can focus on driving and that the distractions don't cause you to lose concentration. - Stage 4 is a good time to get some practice with passengers in the car.
+It is important to make sure that your passengers understand the importance of letting you focus on driving.
+If necessary, ask your supervising driver to help with this.

-- Start driving with passengers in the car or get used to the radio playing.
-Learn to manage and reduce these distractions so you can keep your mind on driving.
-At first, only add these potential distractions when you're driving in easier conditions.
-Once you can manage these in easier conditions, add them to more complicated trips but stay in control.
-Make sure you can focus on driving and that passengers don't make you lose concentration. - You're in charge of the car when you're driving now.
-It's OK to tell passengers to settle down. - Try to become your family's driver whenever you're going somewhere with them. - Start making some longer trips, but make sure you manage your fatigue: - Don't drive when you're feeling tired. - Have a rest stop every two hours or more often if needed.
+- You're in charge of the car when you're driving now.
+It's OK to tell passengers to settle down. - Try to become your family's driver whenever you're going somewhere with them. - Start making some longer trips, but make sure you manage your fatigue: - Don't drive when you're feeling tired. - Have a rest stop at least every two hours or more often if needed.